 Secondary Mastery Specialists

-We also have 4 secondary mastery specialists working with 12 secondary schools on developing the mastery approach in their lessons and across their departments.
+We also have 4 cohort 1 secondary mastery specialists working with 12 secondary schools on developing the mastery approach in their lessons and across their departments.
+We have recently recruited a further 3 (cohort 2) secondary mastery specialists to start this term.
+The application process is now open for cohort 3 secondary specialists and further information about the process and expectations can be found here.

 Our Mastery Specialists